alessandro-riccardi/abstraction-mpc-integration/ReadMe.md

 ## Citation

-If you use this framework in your research, please cite:
+If you use this framework in your research, please cite the following:
-- Original IMDP abstraction work (see ReadMeAbstraction.md)
+- Original IMDP abstraction work (see ReadMeAbstraction.md).
+The reference paper for this work is:
+    - T. Badings et al., “Robust control for dynamical systems with non-Gaussian noise via formal abstractions,” Journal of Artificial Intelligence Research, vol. 76, pp. 341–391, 2023.
-- This extension combining abstraction with MPC
+- This extension combining abstraction with MPC:
+    - For the reference paper: "A. Riccardi, T. Badings, L. Laurenti, A. Abate, and B. De Schutter, *Temporal Logic Control of Nonlinear Stochastic Systems with Online Performance Optimization*, [ADD ARXIV LINK]"
+    - For this repository: "A. Riccardi, T. Badings, L. Laurenti, A. Abate, and B. De Schutter, *Code for publication: Temporal Logic Control of Nonlinear Stochastic Systems with Online Performance Optimization*, DOI: 10.4121/631b574d-40e8-4951-b3ac-e304e3f34b13"

+- For references in the hybrid dynamical systems theory, PWA approximations and Mixed-Logical Dynamical systems we suggest:
+    - A. Bemporad and M. Morari, “Control of systems integrating logic, dynamics, and constraints,” Automatica, vol. 35, pp. 407–427, 1999.
+    - W. P. M. H. Heemels, B. De Schutter, and A. Bemporad, “Equivalence of hybrid dynamical models,” Automatica, vol. 37, pp. 1085–1091, 2001.

 ---

 ## License

-[Specify your license here]
+GNU General Public License v3.0

 ---